Ibn Ata Allah al-Iskandari: Life

 He was born in Alexandria and taught at both the al-Azhar Mosque and the Mansuriyyah madrasa in Cairo.
 He was responsible for systematizing Shadhili doctrines and recording the biographies of the order's founder, Abu al-Hasan al-Shadhili, and his successor, Abu al-Abbas al-Mursi.
-He is credited with having authored the first systematic treatise on dhikr, The Key to Salvation (Miftāḥ al-Falāḥ), but is mostly known for his compilation of aphorisms, the Ḥikam al-ʿAtā'iyya or known as The Book of Wisdom.
+He is credited with having authored the first systematic treatise on the invocation of God (dhikr), The Key to Salvation (Miftāḥ al-Falāḥ), but he is mostly known for his compilation of aphorisms, al-Ḥikam al-ʿAṭāʾiyya, known as The Book of Wisdom.